walterdolce/ansible-role-sudoers-manager/README.md

 The role provides no default variables.
 It only provides a variable you can set to manage multiple sudoers profiles.
-Given the `sudoers_manager_sudoers_profiles` is properly set, the role will create a file in the `sudoers.d` folder for each profile it will find defined in it.
+Once the `sudoers_manager_sudoers_profiles` dictionary is properly set, the role will create a file in the `sudoers.d` folder for each profile it will find defined in it.

-In order for the sudoers profiles to be created/managed when provisioning, each `sudoers_manager_sudoers_profiles` dictionary item must have three keys defined.
+In order for the sudoers profiles to be created/managed during provisioning, each `sudoers_manager_sudoers_profiles` dictionary item must have three keys defined.
 Those are `profile_dir`, `profile_name` and `template_path`, as you can see below.